 Weight loss can be a complicated process, especially when you get to the stage of thinking that you can’t lose weight.
 Weight loss involves so many aspects of your life.
 Of course, we all know about cutting the calories.
 Most of us also remember that continually cutting and counting calories can soon become challenging and tiresome after a while.
 Cutting calories might be useful short term but long term, we’re not sure.
 We love food, life and variety far too much to be spending time counting the calories let alone putting up with the restrictions.
 The secret to successful weight loss, we feel, has to involve more fun than starving ourselves.

-Often on a weight loss diet, you hit a ‘weight loss plateau’.
+Often on a weight loss diet, you hit a ‘weight loss plateau.’
 The ‘weight loss plateau’ is such a frustrating plateau to hit.
 Sometimes it can be impossible to shift past it.
 A weight loss plateau happens after you have lost some weight and then for no apparent reason, you find it impossible to lose any more weight.
-You are exercising as much as you have been doing and eating as little as you have done since you started your weight loss journey, but your weight loss has come to a halt.
+You exercise as much and eat very, but your weight loss has come to a halt.

 The weight loss plateau is when your metabolic rate slows down so much due to the loss of muscle and fat.
 Often you may need to eat more food to kickstart your metabolism again.
 Signs that you may be on the weight loss plateau include not losing weight, irritability, fatigue, hunger and feeling tired.
 There may be other reasons why you find shifting weight near to impossible.
 Here are fifteen reasons why you might be struggling to lose weight.